Deriving a GENERIC system from a Hamiltonian system: Conclusion and discussion

 \subsection{Relation with models and results in the literature}

 Coupled Hamiltonian systems consisting of a fixed system and a `heat bath' have been studied by many authors.
-The earliest example that we could find is by Zwanzig~\cite{Zwanzig1973a}, and similar systems return in~\cite{Zwanzig80,Zwanzig2001a,Kupferman2002a}.
-In all of these works the heat bath is finite-dimensional; infinite-dimensional heat baths were used in the related work of Jaksic and Pillet~\cite{Jaksic1998a} and Rey-Bellet~\cite{Reyb06OCS}.
+The earliest example that we could find is by Zwanzig~\cite{Zwanzig1973a}, and similar systems return in~\cite{Zwanzig80,Zwanzig01,KSTT02LTBL}.
+The system of this paper is a generalization of that of~\cite{Zwanzig1973a} to an infinite-dimensional heat bath.
+Infinite-dimensional heat baths were also used in the related work of Jaksic and Pillet~\cite{JaksicPillet98} and Rey-Bellet~\cite{Reyb06OCS}.

-The fact that a particular tuning of the properties of the heat bath and its projector can lead to Markovianity of the projected subsystem was observed by Ford, Kac, and Mazur~\cite{Ford1965a}, and later used by many others~\cite{Zwanzig73,Zwanzig80}.
-Stuart and co-workers~\cite{Stuart1999a,Kupferman2002a} appear to be the first to give a rigorous convergence statement in the limit of infinite dimensions of the heat bath (and the Compression Property~\ref{ass:dilation} is effectively equivalent to the choice of the frequencies of the $n$ oscillators in these two papers).
+The fact that a particular tuning of the properties of the heat bath and its projector can lead to Markovianity of the projected subsystem was observed by Ford, Kac, and Mazur~\cite{Ford1965a}, and later used by many others~\cite{Zwanzig1973a,Zwanzig80}.
+Stuart and co-workers~\cite{Stuart1999a,KSTT02LTBL} appear to be the first to give a rigorous convergence statement in the limit of infinite dimensions of the heat bath (and the Compression Property~\ref{ass:dilation} is effectively equivalent to the choice of the frequencies of the $n$ oscillators in these two papers).

 Very similar ideas were also used to explain dissipation in quantum systems (so-called open quantum systems), in particular in the famous Caldeira-Leggett model \cite{CalLeg83QTDS,CalLeg83PIAQ}, see also \cite{Tokieda2020a} where the heat bath is interpreted in terms of a phonon-number representation.
 The straightforward usage of the classical dilation theory leads to so-called quantum-state diffusion, see e.g.\ \cite{GisPer92QSDM}, which does not fully account for the true nature of quantum probability.
 A genuine dilation theory for open quantum system needs a quantum probability theory, see e.g.\ \cite{AcFrGo84QPAQ,Meye95QPP}.